Tax Information Exchange Agreements ("TIEAs") are agreements which allow governments to exchange information relevant to their domestic tax laws.

 Entering into TIEAs evidences the mutual respect between jurisdictions relating to tax matters and demonstrates willingness to comply with international standards of financial regulation, anti-money laundering and combating the financing of terrorism.

-As at 29 July 2011, Jersey has concluded 24 TIEAs with the Argentine Republic, Australia, Canada, China, Czech Republic, Denmark, Faroe Isles, Finland, France, Germany, Greenland, Iceland, Indonesia, Ireland, the Netherlands, New Zealand, Mexico, Norway, Portugal, South Africa, Sweden, Turkey, the United Kingdom and the United States of America.
+Jersey has concluded 16 TIEAs to-date with Australia, Denmark, Faroe Isles, Finland, France, Germany, Greenland, Iceland, Ireland, Netherlands, New Zealand, Norway, Portugal, Sweden, United Kingdom and the United States of America.
 The Taxation (Exchange of Information with Third Countries) (Jersey) Regulations 2008 (the "2008 Regulations") set out how each TIEA will operate.

 Scope of TIEAs

-- to the administration and enforcement of the domestic laws of the parties concerning the taxes covered by the TIEA; and
+- to the administration or enforcement of the domestic laws of the parties concerning the taxes covered by the TIEA;

 - to the determination, assessment, enforcement or collection of tax or to the investigation of tax matters or prosecution of criminal tax matters.